Klipper3d/klipper/docs/G-Codes.md

 - `PAUSE`: Pauses the current print.
 The current position is captured for restoration upon resume.
 - `RESUME [VELOCITY=<value>]`: Resumes the print from a pause, first restoring the previously captured position.
 The VELOCITY parameter determines the speed at which the tool should return to the original captured position.
 - `CLEAR_PAUSE`: Clears the current paused state without resuming the print.
 This is useful if one decides to cancel a print after a PAUSE.
-It is recommended to add this to your start gcode to make sure the paused state is fresh for each print.
+It is recommended to add this to your start G-Code to make sure the paused state is fresh for each print.
 - `CANCEL_PRINT`: Cancels the current print.